jeyrb/hass_supernotify/README.md

 * Send out notifications on multiple channels from one call, removing repetitive config and code from automations
 * Standard `notify` implementation so easy to switch out for other notify implementations, or `notify.group`
 * Conditional notification using standard Home Assistant `condition` config
-* Reuse chunks of conditional logic as scenarios across multiple notifications
+* Reuse chunks of conditional logic as *scenarios* across multiple notifications
 * Streamlined conditionals for selecting channels per priority and scenario, or for sending only to people in or out of the property
 * Use `person` for all notification configuration, regardless of channel, using a unified Person model currently missing from Home Assistant
 * HTML email templates, using Jinja2, with a general default template supplied
 * Single set up of consistent mobile actions across multiple notifications
+* Flexible image snapshots, supporting cameras, MQTT Images and image URLs.
+Cameras can be repositioned using PTZ before and after a snapshot is taken.
 * Defaulting of targets and data in static config, and overridable at notification time
 * Generic support for any notification method, plus canned delivery methods to simplify common cases, especially for tricky ones like Apple Push
 * Reloadable configuration